blockchain-ebook/nodejs-blockchain/chapter2/README.md

-# Chapter 2 - Interest: the Common Goal of Devil and Angel
+# Chapter 2 - Interest - the Common Goal of Devil and Angel

 Note: The chinese book is at: http://bitcoin-on-nodejs.ebookchain.org